ambidere/seitweetpy/README.md

-# seitweetpy
+# seitweetpy [ONGOING]
-Tweet extractor for seiyuu related use
+Tweet extractor on the CLI for general use

 Requires:
 tweepy